crcn/mesh.js/docs/guides/getting-started.md

 #### How to use Mesh

-Mesh can be thought of a publish/subscribe library, where you `execute` operations against a bus, which typically has one or many handlers (subscribers).
-The response returned from the bus handler should be a `Response`.
-Here's a basic example:
+Mesh can be thought of a publish/subscribe library - operations get published to a bus, when then get passed to a subscriber.
+The subscriber then returns a streamable response to the publisher.
+Here's an example:

 ```javascript
 var EmptyResponse = require("mesh").EmptyResponse;